albertogoffi/toradocu/tutorial/README.md

 # Tutorial

-This step-by-step tutorial illustrates how Toradocu can be used to discover faults in a software system under test, and to fix assertions in an existing test suite.
+This tutorial illustrates how Toradocu can discover faults in a software system or incorrect assertions it its test suite.
-This tutorial covers the test of a toy class `net.Connection` that represents a network connection.
+In this tutorial, the software under test is a toy class `net.Connection` that represents a network connection.
 The class offers the method `open` to establish a new connection, `isOpen` to check the connection status, and `send` to send a message using the opened connection.